Quick Links::

 The Tarvin Family has done a good job of documenting the thirteen Kentucky branches of Reverend George Tarvin's family with several books to show for the effort and more underway.
 However, other branches of the Tarvin family have gaps in the family line despite the hard work of many people over the years who have pursued the paper trail.
 It now appears that DNA testing offers us the best chance to close these gaps.

 We know that William Tarvin of Columbia County, Georgia, had seven children and that two of them were named George and John.
-We suspect that William Tarvin of Baldwin County Alabama (grandfather of Dr. Marion Elisha Tarvin), and Richard Tarvin who went to Alabama with him, were two other sons.
-We think that Reddick, Churchwell, and William J. Tarvin, were grandsons of this William of Columbia County.
+We suspect that William Tarvin of Baldwin County, Alabama, (grandfather of Dr. Marion Elisha Tarvin), and Richard Tarvin who went to Alabama with him, were two other sons.
+We think that Reddick, Churchwell, and William J. Tarvin, were grandsons of William Tarvin.
 These men were the patriarchs of several important Tarvin clans.
 We believe that DNA testing can help us to determine their relationship with each other and with the Kentucky Tarvins.

 Tarvin Places